Steelers overcome rust, short-handed Ravens to move to 11-0

 Good idea.
 The fewer eyeballs on this one the better.

-While NFL commissioner Roger Goodell — shortly after saying on a conference call that the league was intent on completing the regular season on time — called it “a great game,” the product on the field suggested otherwise.
+While NFL Commissioner Roger Goodell called it “a great game,” the product on the field suggested otherwise.

-The missed opportunities gave Baltimore a chance to take the lead late in the first half thanks in part to a 39-yard sprint by Griffin, his longest run since his Offensive Rookie of the Year season in 2012 with Washington.

-Those days are long gone.
-Reality hit when the now 30-year-old Griffin appeared to tweak his left hamstring later in the drive, the same injury that forced him to exit early in the fourth quarter.

-Still, Baltimore had second-and-goal at the Pittsburgh 1 when a handoff to Edwards went nowhere.
+The Ravens were trailing 12-7 late in the second quarter when a 39-yard sprint by Griffin helped move the ball to the Pittsburgh 1.
+A handoff to Gus Edwards on second down went nowhere.
 Out of timeouts, the Ravens could have spiked the ball to set up a field goal to draw within two at the break.
-Instead, Baltimore nearly converted but Luke Willson — one of the 11 players called up from the practice squad — couldn’t bring in Griffin’s pass at the back of the end zone.
+Instead, Baltimore nearly converted, but Luke Willson — a reserve who had played all of 21 offensive snaps on the season coming in — couldn’t bring in Griffin’s pass in the end zone.

-That was as close as the Ravens got to scoring during the rest of Griffin’s stint.
-And when Roethlisberger threw a dart to Smith-Schuster in the right corner of the end zone early in the fourth quarter, the Steelers had just enough to survive.
+Ravens coach John Harbaugh thought Pittsburgh’s defense took its time — perhaps too much of it — getting up after stopping Edwards, allowing the clock to tick away.

+“We knew we had enough time to run the two plays we wanted to run,” He said.
+“I just feel like if you’re laying on the ground like that you’re either injured or it’s delay of game.”

 INJURIES

-Ravens: Cornerback Jimmy Smith left with a groin injury in the first half and did not return.
+Ravens: Cornerback Jimmy Smith left with a groin injury in the first half.

-Steelers: Lost outside linebacker Bud Dupree in the fourth quarter with an undisclosed injury.
+Steelers: Outside linebacker Bud Dupree exited in the fourth with what appeared to be a knee injury.
+Dupree has eight sacks this season and is set to become a free agent next spring.
+Pittsburgh lost starting inside linebacker Devin Bush to a torn ACL earlier this year.

 UP NEXT

-Ravens: Host Dallas next Tuesday, Dec.
-8, in a game originally scheduled for this Thursday.
+Ravens: Host Dallas on Tuesday in a game originally scheduled for this Thursday.

 Steelers: Welcome the Washington Football Team next Monday afternoon.
 The NFL pushed back the game a day after Pittsburgh’s game against Baltimore was rescheduled.